joshbrunty/Indexer/README.md

 # Indexer
-Indexer is a Python script that generates an .html index of files within a chosen directory.
+Indexer is a Python script that generates an .html index of files within a selected directory.
 This script generates an .html index of files within a directory (recursive is OFF by default).
 Start from current dir or from folder passed as first positional argument.
 Optionally filter by file types with --filter "*.py".

 ## Prerequisites:
 * This script requires you to have **[Python > 3.x.x](https://www.python.org/downloads/)** installed on your system.